loup-brun/site-colloque-anthologie-2022/content/hackathon.en.md

 {{</ faq >}}

 {{< faq "Description of the data sets" >}}
-Developed within the framework of the project "For a collaborative digital edition of the *Greek Anthology*" led by the Canada Research Chair on Digital Writings, the API containing the data for the hackathon is available [here](https://anthologiagraeca.org/api/).
+Developed as part of the project “For A Collaborative Digital Edition of the Greek Anthology” led by the Canada Research Chair on Digital Textualities, the API containing the data for the hackathon is available [here](https://anthologiagraeca.org/api/).
 It provides a JSON representation of all the data in the platform.
 {{</ faq >}}